madesh22143/Zomato-Data-analysis/README.md

 ## 💡 Tools Used

 - SQL (PostgreSQL/MySQL)
-- Excel or Tableau (optional for visualization)
+  -Power BI (optional for visualization)